-Art is found everywhere and anywhere, individuals only need to look.
-Art is present in the blowing of the wind, movement of water, in the beauty of the Free State sun sets, the designing of clothes, even in the development of new technologies.
-The Visual Arts department at St Michael’s School aims to encourage learners to question current realities and find beauty in the world we live in, which is often difficult to find.
+Art is found everywhere and anywhere, we only need to look.
+The Visual Arts Department at St Michaels School for Girls aims to encourage learners to question current realities and to find beauty in the world we live in, which is often difficult.

-When learners are engaging in art; thought, self-inquiry, empathy, and discipline are required and thus encouraged.
-Visual arts provide a platform for the holistic development of learners.
-It promotes social skills and empathy that enhance the awareness and respect of others.
+Learners engage in art through thought; self-enquiry, empathy and discipline are required and therefore encouraged.
+Visual Arts provides a platform for the holistic development of learners.
+It promotes social skills necessary to enhance the awareness and respect of others.

 We celebrate individuality and stimulate the development of the learner’s creative world and identity.
-The projects that the learners are given, develop practical skills, visual literacy and observation.
+The assignments that the learners are given, develop practical skills, visual literacy and observation.

-Grade 10 -12 Visual Arts curriculum consists of firstly, Visual cultural Studies, which teaches students how to interpret, criticize, and use visual information, and thus create an informed opinion.
-Secondly, Practical Assessment Tasks (PAT’s) which is the conceptualization and creation of artworks.
+The grade 10, 11 and 12 Visual Arts curriculum consists of firstly, Visual cultural studies, which teaches students how to interpret, critique and use visual information in order to be able to createsan informed opinion.
+Secondly, a Practical Assessment Task (PAT) which includes the conceptualization and creation of practical artworks.

-Engagement in Visual Art stretches the minds of learners beyond what is found and find meaning in a space only creativity can offer.
+Engaging in Visual Art stretches the minds of learners beyond the obvious and finds meaning in a space only creativity can offer.

 - Language Development: Use of descriptive words to discuss their own creations and discuss diverse artistic movements and styles.